 Professor Alexander Colvin, Ph.D.

-Join us for the next Symposium in January 2022.
+Join us for the next Symposium April 13th-15th.
 From the workplace to our homes, discussions about diversity and inclusion are necessary to become aware of our biases and promote action and change.
-Throughout this Symposium, you will examine and dissect key diversity and inclusion topics such as unconscious bias, psychological safety, belonging, inclusive leadership, cross-cultural conversations, and the nuance of equity.
+Throughout this Symposium, you will examine and dissect key diversity and inclusion topics such as unconscious bias, inclusive leadership, and the nuance of equity.
 By participating in dynamic and relevant dialogues, you will discover a variety of perspectives and create genuine connections with participants from diverse industries and backgrounds.

-All sessions are held on Zoom, specific dates and times will be provided soon.
+All sessions are held on Zoom, specific sessions and times will be provided soon.